-To release that after the first record of the new millennium, after such words by Pete Tong in the new year’s selection of Radio 1?
-No, never.
 In defending his interest, Nick became involved in a long-running legal battle with the once-friendly haven.
 Three years later, after spending a lot of effort and money, he finally managed to regain the right to release music as Chicane.

 The record In praise of the Sun is regarded as the first success.
 It was released together with Brian Higgins and Nick Coter back in 2001, during a stagnant period.
 The original song is a chill out on a summer afternoon.
 For the album version, Nick made the song faster and gave the rhythm a soft road mood.
 Any music is nice to listen to on the road, but many of those who have tried Bracegirdle’s third studio album notice that the drums and percussion go precisely along the broken lines of the road markings.
 Perhaps this is the encrypted meaning of the disc’s name — assemble the luggage and hit the road, not forgetting the album.

 “I am fed up with bad dance records and pop records with no substance just being churned out one after the either.
 That is what drove me with my new album Easy to assemble.
 I wanted to create something that was different — not only to what else is around at the moment — but also to my previous albums, which were more conceptual with a beginning, middle and end.
 This one is more a collection of vocal songs, lots of strong melodies.
 Not too much down-beat stuff, it’s all pretty much up.”